DavidAppleyard.com

 An epitaph is a few words written in memory of someone who has died, usually on their tombstone.

-esteem + estimate Former South African President Mandela is held in high esteem.
+esteem + estimate Former South African President Mandela was held in high esteem.

-Authorities estimate the cost of reconstruction will be around 200 million dollars.
+Authorities estimate the cost of reconstruction will be around $200 million.

 (2) An expedient is a means to an end without moral considerations.